 These are all common issues with a traditional school system.
 When homeschooling your gifted child, they will have an easier time developing these skills at their own pace without the distractions.

-Homeschooling presents many different educational experiences and methods.
+Homeschooling presents many different educational experiences and methods for teaching your children can be adapted to their unique needs.

 - When choosing to homeschool you are giving your gifted child several ways to excel academically and be fulfilled socially.